AndreyGRSV/SVJSON/README.md

 Program supported compilation starting from C++ 98 standard.
 It can be used for some old compilers for embedded systems like armcc 4.x for example.

-### Conclution.
+## Conclution
--	Supports wide specter of compilers.
+  -Supports wide specter of compilers.
--	Easy adding to project.
+  -Easy adding to project.
--	Simple intuitive usage with overloaded operator [].
+  -Simple intuitive usage with overloaded operator [].
--	Used well-known standard containers.
+  -Used well-known standard containers.
--	Did not overloaded nonstandard own api for modification and serialization.
+  -Did not overloaded nonstandard own api for modification and serialization.

-### How to read unknown object data?
+## How to read unknown object data

 ```C++
 // Helper template for unknown JSON